 You need to brainstorm your networks and tap into them long before you start preparing to return to work.
 Make a list of your contacts and use LinkedIn or the phone to reach out to them for a coffee.

-If you work through these steps, then you’ll be doing all the right things to navigate a successful career change that is aligned to your values, skills and interests.
+If you work through these steps, you’ll be doing all the right things to navigate a successful career change that is aligned with your values, skills and interests.

 Written by Leah Lambart, founder of Relaunch Me.
-Leah is an experienced career coach offering specialised return to work coaching programs through her business, Relaunch Me.
-These programs are tailored for the individual but may include career counselling, interview coaching, LinkedIn coaching and job search coaching.
+Leah is an experienced career coach offering specialized return to work coaching programs through her business, Relaunch Me.
+These programs are tailored for the individual but may include career counseling, interview coaching, LinkedIn coaching and job search coaching.